erroronline1/caro/readme.md

 * scanner field, optional as multiple and context identifier
 * text section for information purpose without input
 * image for including e.g. infographics
-* single line text input, optional as multiple
+* single line text input, optional as multiple and with former inputs recommended
-* multi line text input, optional access to text templates
+* multi line text input, optional access to text templates and with former inputs recommended
 * number input, optional as multiple.
 Controls appearance of keypad on mobile devices
 * date input.
 Controls appearance of input options
 * phone input.
 Controls appearance of keypad on mobile devices